My Shopping Basket 0 Items £ 0.00

 11. Yoga is a way of life, an unbiased, unprejudiced and a scientific discipline that has been the saviour of millions of people worldwide for over five thousand years.

 12. Yoga is not bound to any religion, it is for all human beings regardless of their background.
-The texts, mantras, and prayers as well as the names of asanas, pranayamas etc are all in the ancient Indian language of Sanskrit; hence yoga's connection with India and its main spiritual practice of Hinduism; whose original texts are also in Sanskrit.
+The texts, mantras, and prayers as well as the names of asanas, pranayamas and so on are all derived from the ancient Indo-European language of Sanskrit; the language of the traditional Vedic texts.

 13. Always do your practice willingly and happily.